 There is no texting permitted in the classroom-turn your phones off.
 Earphones are not to be worn in the classroom either on ears or around your neck.
 No electronic devices are allowed during exams.
+Charts and other notes cannot be shared during exams, this will be considered academic dishonesty.
 No food or drink is allowed in the laboratory.
 Samples and equipment must be handled gently.
 Laptops and tablets are allowed for notetaking and viewing the E-Book version of the Lab Manual.